35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ![](https://www.35percent.org/img/majschemes.png)

 It is unlikely that we will ever know to what extent Terrapin's lobbying on behalf of its clients has had on our Council leader's decisions during the last decade.
-The world of lobbying and revolving doors is opaque, but there are steps that Southwark's current leadership could take to..:
+The world of lobbying and revolving doors is opaque, but there are steps that Southwark's current administration could take to clear up its act:

 1. Conduct a review of the legal agreements for the major developments listed above, to ensure that the Council is getting value for money and/or adequate remuneration for its land (and exercise break clauses if it is not).

-2. Introduce a voluntary code of conduct for its councillors agreeing that they will not work for
+2. Introduce a voluntary code of conduct for its councillors agreeing that they will not work for lobbyists during or for a period of 12 months of being a Councillor.

+Given the [number of former and sitting Councillors](https://35percent.org/revolving-doors) on the lobbyists payroll, we won't be holding our breath..